megabass00/movie-test/README.md

 # Clone this repository
 git clone https://github.com/megabass00/movie-test

-# Run the app
+# Build project
+gulp

+# also with npm
-npm start
+npm gulp

-# Open in your browser: http://localhost:3000
+# Open in your browser 'dist/index.html'
 ~~~~